U.S. Route 130: Burlington County

 Past this intersection, US 130 passes some businesses and crosses back into Burlington Township, where it runs a short distance to the southeast of NJ Transit's River Line.
 The road enters less dense commercial and industrial development, along with some farmland and woodland, as it continues into Florence Township.
-The route reaches an interchange with the Pearl Harbor Memorial Extension of the New Jersey Turnpike (I-95) in Florence Township.
+The route reaches a double trumpet interchange with the Pearl Harbor Memorial Extension of the New Jersey Turnpike (Interstate 95) in Florence Township.
 Following this interchange, US 130 continues through development before crossing Crafts Creek into Mansfield Township Here, the surroundings become more wooded with a few areas of agriculture.
-The route continues into Bordentown Township, where the road widens to six lanes as it has a partial cloverleaf interchange with I-295.
-From this point, US 130 continues to an intersection with CR 545, where it narrows back to four lanes.
+The route continues into Bordentown Township, where the road widens to six lanes as it has a partial cloverleaf interchange with Interstate 295.
+From this point, US 130 continues to an intersection of Farnsworth Avenue (CR 545), where it narrows back to four lanes.
 The surroundings become more developed as US 130 merges with US 206 at an interchange, bypassing Bordentown to the east.
-The two routes continue north on a six-lane divided highway, briefly skirting the eastern edge of Bordentown as the road crosses CR 528.
+The two routes continue north on a six-lane divided highway, briefly skirting the eastern edge of Bordentown as the road crosses the intersection of Crosswicks Street/Crosswicks Road (CR 528).
 After entering Bordentown Township again, US 130 splits from US 206 by heading to the northeast at an interchange.
 Upon splitting, the route becomes a four-lane divided highway again, passing homes and businesses with areas of woods.